 Used antifreeze can be recycled into a reusable product.
 The district’s Household Hazardous Waste (HHW) program will accept five gallons per visit, not to exceed 25 gallons per month.
 Commercial disposal is not acceptable, anything over our limits should be directed to the landfill.

-The following link will redirect you to additional information regarding Southern Idaho Solid Waste Disposal Policies.
+The following link will redirect you to additional information regarding Southern Idaho Solid Waste.